 1953 - The William and Ida Friday House, 412 Whitehead Circle, Chapel Hill.
 Sold in 1957 to JR and Elaine Hamrick.
 Sold in 1962 to Frank Decazenove.
 Sold in 2003 to Ellen S. Burgin and Peter B. Fair.
 Sold in 2006 to Matthew Maciejewski and Donna Cook.
 Top photo by Nicole Alvarez.

-1953 - The Better Homes and Gardens House, 511 Transylvania Avenue, Raleigh.
+1953 - The Drew House, aka the Better Homes and Gardens House, 511 Transylvania Avenue, Raleigh.
 Country Club Hills developer Ed Richards encouraged builder Thomas Wilson to construct it as one of many BH&G houses nationwide (see article).
-Webb in this case modified the BH&G plan but was not the designer.
+Webb in this case modified the BH&G plan but was not the original architect.

 Sold to Newton Homes in late 1953.
 Sold in 1954 to Thomas Floyd Drew and Katherine Conn Drew.
 Sold in 1967 to Nan Russell Sanderson and Jesse O. Sanderson.
 Sold in 1985 to Salah and Amina Elmaghraby.
 Sold in 1994 to landscape architects Dennis and Sharon Bell Glazener.
 They added a pool and enclosed the carport to make an office.
-Sold in 2012 to Marjorie F. Smith, who did a renovation and reopened the carport, last photo.
+Sold in 2012 to Marjorie F. Smith, whose son did a renovation and reopened the carport, last photo by Leilani Carter.

 1954 - 2742 Circle Drive, Durham.
 Sold to Redford and Virginia Williams.
 Sold in 1984 to Elwood Albert Linney and Susan Diane Donerly.
 Sold in 1994 to Mark and Nancy Handler who still owned it as of 2012.